pixelbrackets/html5-mini-template/README.md

   it inline (`Html5MiniTemplate::STYLE_INLINE`).
 - `setTitle()` the title is the first headline found in the document, unless it is overwritten with this option
+- `setAdditionalMetadata()` any additional metadata like metatags or link references, for example a canonical link to avoid duplicate content - Usage of this option is an indicator that the given use case is too specific and switching to a template engine should be considered

 ## License